20.2.20

 TOYAH: They're very much with you -

 SIMON: You hear them.
 You do hear their voices.
-Oh, must give dad a ring and you think oh, you can't actually . . .
+Must give dad a ring and you think oh, you can't actually . . .

-PAUL: And lyrically the other thing was it celebrates this idea of being an individual, be the person you want to be and let someone else write your rules etc. I find that very interesting because I have two teenage daughters and what you find it – I don't get that same sense of people wanting to be individuals any more.
-People want to be the same.
-Everyone wants to
+PAUL: And lyrically it celebrates an idea of being an individual, be the person you want to be and don't let someone else write your rules.
+I don't get the sense of people wanting to be individuals any more.
+People want to be the same

 The whole idea of this album is we are unique!
 We are miraculous!
 We're floating on a rock in the middle of universe we don't know.
 We are utterly miraculous.
 And that individuality is so important in the album.
 Of giving of voice to those who feel they're voiceless and invisible

-TOYAH: It's also difficult because we've got a song called Legacy, which we both really really love and it's so un-Toyah.
+TOYAH: It's also difficult because we've got a song called "Legacy", which we both really love and it's so un-Toyah.
 We wanted to place it further forward and we thought no, we can't do it -

 SIMON: But it's definitely an ending of a side -